paper-trail-gem/paper_trail/README.md

 require 'paper_trail/frameworks/rspec'
 ```

-When the helper is loaded, PaperTrail will be turned off for all tests by
+With the helper loaded, PaperTrail will be turned off for all tests by
 default.
-When you wish to enable PaperTrail for a test you can either wrap the
+To enable PaperTrail for a test you can either wrap the
 test in a `with_versioning` block, or pass in `:versioning => true` option to a
-spec block, like so:
+spec block.

 ```ruby
 describe "RSpec test group" do